Conor McGregor Is Changing for the Worse Just When the UFC Needs Him Most

 But the UFC had no choice in bringing him back.
 They need McGregor, and they need him badly.
 The 2018 UFC roster is mostly devoid of stars, which is bad timing given they're about to pack up and move over to ESPN.
 They need people who people pay to see, and not just in regular numbers, but in eye-watering, record-breaking numbers.
 There's only one man who can provide that.

 So they had to bring him back; otherwise, they not only lose out on a ton of money, but they also risk giving him the opening to strike out fully on his own.
-He might be a handful to deal with, but the idea of McGregor actually competing against the UFC?
+He might be a handful to deal with, but the idea of McGregor competing against the UFC?
 It probably sends chills down the spine of Endeavor executives.

-I’d be lying if I said I wasn’t quite a bit more excited about this fight week than your usual, run of the mill fight week.
-There’s something in the air.
-It’s just that, we used to be able to depend on McGregor to waltz into Las Vegas buoyed by the traveling Irish, ready to conquer the city and the country and the world.
-By the time the press conference ended on Thursday, he’d whipped us all into a frothy mess.
+I'd be lying if I said I wasn't quite a bit more excited about this fight week than your usual, run-of-the-mill fight week.
+There's something in the air.
+It's just that, we used to be able to depend on McGregor to waltz into Las Vegas buoyed by the traveling Irish, ready to conquer the city and the country and the world.
+By the time the press conference ended on Thursday, he'd whipped us all into a frothy mess.
 He loved the cameras.
 They loved him.
 He was everywhere.
-We couldn’t wait for Saturday night.
+We couldn't wait for Saturday night.

-This time, it’s different.
-He’s not doing much in the way of media.
-There’s a press conference this week, but given how cringe-worthy his press conference act has become since that terrible world tour for the Mayweather fight, I’d say it’s not really worth looking forward to.
-He’ll curse a lot.
+This time, it's different.
+He's not doing much in the way of media.
+There's a press conference this week, but given how cringeworthy his press conference act has become since that terrible world tour for the Floyd Mayweather Jr. fight, I'd say it's not worth looking forward to.

+He'll curse a lot.
 A lot.
-He’ll call Khabib all sorts of names and talk about how he’s the king and Khabib is nothing and blah blah blah.
+He'll call Khabib all sorts of names and talk about how he's the king and Khabib is nothing and blah blah blah.
 He'll blather on about his whiskey and his ridiculously ugly yet expensive line of suits.
-It’s become routine.
+It's become routine.
 We know what to expect.
 There's a lot of yelling and posturing and arrogance, and it's just not that much fun anymore.
 Red panty night?
 That was hilarious and fun.
 What we're seeing now is bluster for the sake of it.

 That's the worst part of all of this, I think.
 McGregor used to keep us on our toes.
 He watched everything and read every story we wrote and could reference them deftly while cutting his opponents down a few sizes and leaving them wondering what the hell happened.